quicwg/base-drafts/draft-ietf-quic-transport.md

 * PING and PADDING frames contain no information, so lost PING or PADDING frames do not require repair.

-* KEYS_READY frames are sent until acknowledged or until newer keys are used for sending packets.
+* KEYS_ACTIVE frames are sent until acknowledged or until newer keys are used for sending packets.

 Endpoints SHOULD prioritize retransmission of data over sending new data, unless priorities specified by the application indicate otherwise (see